cofz/Scratch_Arduino/README.md

 # Scratch_Arduino
-This experimental Scratch extension is a reduced version of the Arduino Scratch extension created by Kreg Hanning and David Mellis.
+Extension created for testing - Reduced version of the Arduino Experimental Extension for Scratch, created by Kreg Hanning and David Mellis